-I. Filing and Mandatory Candidate Meeting

-a.
-In order to run for elective office, individuals must:

-(1) be eligible to run for the position desired at the time of the elections (see candidate eligibility requirements in Section 3, clause I of this Code);

-(2) submit a mandatory, refundable deposit of twenty-five dollars (\$25) to the Viking Union Finance Office by 4:00 p.m. on the last day of the filing period [04/03/2012];

-(3) file an official petition to run with the Program Assistant to the AS Board of Directors by 4:00 p.m. on the last day of the filing period [04/03/2012].
-Official petitions and candidate packets will be available for pick-up from the AS Board of Directors Program Assistant on the first day of the filing period [03/06/2012];

-(4) attend the Mandatory Candidate Meeting (see sub-clause d. of this section).

-b.
-Candidate petitions will only be accepted for filing if they:

-(1) include a minimum of one hundred and fifty (150) signatures from currently enrolled, main-campus WWU students.
-Signers' WWU student number and printed name must be included alongside their signatures.
-Illegible, duplicate or incomplete signatures will not be counted.

-(2) clearly indicate the position for which the candidate wishes to run at the top of each page of the petition.
-Individuals may not use signatures on a petition form which indicates one position to file for a different position.
-Use of the official petition forms included in the candidate packet is required.

-c.
-Individuals may only file to run for one elective position in any given election.

-d.
-The Mandatory Candidate Meeting will take place on the second day following the last day of the filing period [04/05/2012, 5:00-8:00 PM, VU 567].
-Candidates who do not attend the Meeting will not be eligible to run for office, and their names will not be placed on the ballot.
-Exceptions to this rule will only be made if:

-(1) A verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting.

-(2) Extraordinary and unavoidable circumstances are reported to the AS Elections Coordinator within two (2) calendar days of the Meeting and are reviewed by the Coordinator and accepted as an excuse.
+- I. Filing and Mandatory Election Meeting - a.
+In order to run for elective office, individuals must: - (1) be eligible to run for the position desired at the time of the elections (see candidate eligibility requirements in Section 3, clause I of this Code). - (2) submit a mandatory, refundable deposit of twenty-five dollars (\$25) to the Viking Union Finance Office by 4:00 p.m. on the last day of the filing period [4/78/20154]. - (3) file an official petition to run and all required forms in the candidate packet with the Program Assistant to the AS Board of Directors by 4:00 p.m. by the last day of the filing period [4/78/20154].
+Official petitions and candidate packets will be available for pick-up from the AS Board of Directors Program Assistant on the first day of the filing period [03/104-/20154].
+The required forms will include, but are not limited to: - i.
+Registration form, - ii.
+US employment eligibility form - iii.
+Candidate Conduct Agreement - iv.
+Spring Quarter Schedule - v.
+Candidate Statement - (4) attend the Mandatory Election Meeting (see sub-clause d. of this section). - b.
+Candidate petitions will only be accepted for filing if they: - (1) include a minimum of one hundred and fifty (150) signatures from currently enrolled, main-campus WWU students.
+Signers' VWVU student number and printed name must be included alongside their signatures.
+Illegible, duplicate or incomplete signatures will not be counted. - (2) are the official petition forms included in the candidate packet.
+Individuals may not use signatures on a petition form which indicates one position to file for a different position. - (3) Contain only signatures collected in face-to-face interactions by the candidate. - c.
+Individuals may only file to run for one elective position in any given election. - d.
+The Mandatory Election Meeting will take place on the second day following the last day of the filing period [4/948/20154, .6:00-9:00 PM., VU W82AŬ521.
+Candidates who do not attend the meeting will not be eligible to run for office, and their names will not be placed on the ballot[^] Exceptions to this rule will only be made if: - (1) a verifiable, documented illness or emergency is reported to the AS Elections Coordinator prior to the meeting. - (2) extraordinary and unavoidable circumstances (e.g. military reservist activation, etc.) are reported to the AS Elections Coordinator and are reviewed by the Coordinator and accepted as an excuse.
+The Elections Coordinator's decision may be appealed to the Elections Board. - (3) unavoidable participation in university events and travel including, but not limited to, Departmentally Related Activities Committee (DRAC) sponsored events, Varsity Athletics, Sport Clubs, and other such events whose date was set prior to the approval of the AS Election Code by the AS Board of Directors.
+[01/24/2014]

+Commented [MG1]: Something committee missed spoke to Patrick, said VU 462A was really crowded.
+VU 552 would be better

-All candidates excused by the Elections Coordinator must attend a make-up meeting with the Coordinator within seven calendar days of the Meeting.
+(4) all candidates excused by the Elections Coordinator must schedule a make-up meeting with the Coordinator within seven calendar days of the Meeting.